personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 The base field can be thought of "where the elliptic curve math happens", and the scalar field "where the circuit math happens".
 More precisely, let's define an elliptic curve $E_p$ where addition and multiplication is all done modulo a prime $p$, or in the finite field $\mathbb{F}_p$.
 The number of points on the curve in $\mathbb{F}_p$ will be a different value $q$, which is related to $p$ by [Hasse's wonderful theorem on elliptic curves](https://en.wikipedia.org/wiki/Hasse%27s_theorem_on_elliptic_curves) (wonderful is not in the original name, we added that).
 Roughly, the witness variables are encoded into these elliptic curve points, and because these points form a [group](https://en.wikipedia.org/wiki/Elliptic_curve#Elliptic_curves_over_finite_fields) all of the circuit math is done modulo $q$ or the finite field $\mathbb{F}_q$.

-Going back to baby jub jub, as its base field (where its elliptic curve math happens, like signature verification) is the same as BN254's scalar field (where the snarkjs circuit math happens), then we can just add and multiply curve points without bigint math or range checks!
+Going back to baby jub jub, as its base field (where its elliptic curve math happens, like signature verification) is the same as BN254's scalar field (where the snarkjs circuit math happens), then we can just add and multiply curve points in the circuit without bigint math or range checks!
 Don't worry if this doesn't fully make sense, we're just trying to give you intuition for why EdDSA on this specific curve is fast in snarkjs.
 It'll be more important to understand this for future ECDSA research posts.

 ## Proving setup